Before starting treatment

 Resistance to GS-441524 may also occur rarely, but is very rare during initial treatment and occurs rather in the form of partial resistance to relapse treatment, which can often be overcome by increasing the dose.
 Complete resistance requires treatment with another active substance, such as molnupiravir.

 Injections are administered subcutaneously every 24 hours.

-Given the duration of treatment, you will need to rotate the injection sites to prevent any skin lesions.
-The injections are quite painful, so it is possible that you will not be able to administer them without the help of another person.
+Due to the length of treatment, you will need to rotate the injection sites to prevent any skin lesions.
+At the same time, the injections are quite painful, so it is possible that you will not be able to do without the help of another person.
 If you have no experience with injections, it is a good idea to arrange with a veterinarian to teach you.
-Due to the viscosity of the injection solution, I recommend green needles 0,8x16mm or 0,8x25mm.
-If the cat behaves aggressively during administration, it is good, for example, to wrap it in a blanket and leave accessible only the places where you want to inject.
+Due to the viscosity of the solution for injection, we recommend green needles 0.8x25mm.
+If the cat behaves aggressively during administration, it is good to wrap it in a blanket, for example, and leave only the places where you want to inject accessible.
 There are even "burritos" for cats that can immobilize it but also allow you to inject.